-We have adapted different intelligent software components to meet the exacting requirements of the project.
-They ensure that the battery park automatically reacts to price signals and indicators at any time to deliver the necessary services.
+Our Y.Q intelligent software platform precisely meets the requirements of the project.
+It ensures that the battery park automatically reacts to price signals and indicators at any time to deliver the necessary services.
 During periods of strong demand, the system provides additional stability to the grid.
-Alternatively, it helps control voltage or regulate frequency.
+Alternatively, it also helps control voltage or regulate frequency.

-Our algorithms keep the units sufficiently full or empty to be able to absorb or discharge power.
-They also optimize the lifespan of the battery by keeping the lithium-ion cells in their “comfort zones” as much as possible.
+Our algorithms keep the battery systems appropriately full or empty to be able to absorb or discharge power as needed.
+They also optimize the lifespan of the batteries by keeping the lithium-ion cells in their “comfort zones” as much as possible.